linlilia/ACI-Endpoint-Update-App/README.md

 In the ***FMC Username*** field, enter the username of a user with privileges to update objects in the management center.

-#### Create management center Users for the App <a name="create-fmc-users"></a>
+#### Create management center Users for the Standalone ACI Endpoint Update App <a name="create-fmc-users"></a>

 You must create one dedicated management center user for the Standalone ACI Endpoint Update App to update network object and dynamic object configuration:

-The dedicated user is exclusively for the ACI endpoint update app to update the network object and dynamic object configuration
+The dedicated user is exclusively for the Standalone ACI Endpoint Update App to update the network object and dynamic object configuration

-In addition, you must have a second administative user that can be shared between the ACI endpoint update app and other management center functions.
+In addition, you must have a second administative user that can be shared between the Standalone ACI Endpoint Update App and other management center functions.
 (This can be an existing user or a new user.)

 Each management center user must have the Administrator role.
 Each ASA user must have privilege level 15.
-It's necessary to have to users to avoid the ACI endpoint update app logging out the administrator unexpectedly.
+It's necessary to have to users to avoid the Standalone ACI Endpoint Update App logging out the administrator unexpectedly.

 The task that follows discusses how to create users on the management center only.
 To create ASA users, see the Cisco ASA Series General Operations ASDM Configuration Guide.